-There are seven sessions consisting of presentations and demonstrations with some practical activities involved, but no live bees.
-The aim is to give you a basic understanding of bee husbandry, bee behaviour and the essential requirements of being a beekeeper in terms of equipment, time and commitment.
+Classroom sessions consist of presentations and demonstrations given by a variety of experienced beekeepers.
+There are some practical activities involved, but no live bees.
+The aim is to give you an understanding of bee husbandry, bee behaviour, dealing with the honey crop and the essential requirements of being a beekeeper.

 If you decide to keep your own bees, there are often some suitable colonies available from our members at a reasonable price, alternatively, during the swarming season (around May/June) you may be able to collect a swarm for free.
 Secondhand hives are sometimes available also.